By Jonathan Ashley, co-founder of etiCloud. (Updated 4 April 2025)

 - If your software is not already hosted in the cloud, seriously consider it.
 A large element of your firm’s cyber security can be handled by the managed service provider – to whatever standard your budget allows.

-- But be cautious when procuring and using third-party software and services, as these too can be the entry point for a cyber attack.
+- Be cautious when procuring and using third-party software and services, as these can also be entry points for a cyber attack.
+Consider including cyber security requirements in vendor contracts.

 - Keep up-to-date with what latest technology is available and its cost-benefit, usually in liaison with your managed service provider.